Collaborating in Yoda

 In the Group manager in the Yoda web portal, you can see which role a person has through the icon besides their email address.
 If you have the role of Group manager, you can change the roles of other users or delete them from the research group:

-Please note: as group manager, you can also change your own role (to Viewer or Member).
-But once you do so, you will lose the group manager rights, so you cannot add, change or remove users from the research group anymore.
-The “last” group manager will not be able to "demote” themselves however, to make sure that every group will have at minimum one group manager.
+Please note: if more than one group manager is present, group managers can also change their own role (to Viewer or Member).
+But once this is done, the group manager will lose the group manager rights and will not be able to add, change or remove users from the research group anymore.
+The last remaining group manager will not be able to demote themselves however, to make sure that every group will have at minimum one group manager.